Supervisor Mode Access Prevention: Technical details

 Processors indicate support for Supervisor Mode Access Prevention through the Extended Features CPUID leaf.

 SMAP is enabled when memory paging is active and the SMAP bit in the CR4 control register is set.
 SMAP can be temporarily disabled for explicit memory accesses by setting the EFLAGS.AC (Alignment Check) flag.
 The stac (Set AC Flag) and clac (Clear AC Flag) instructions can be used to easily set or clear the flag.

 When the SMAP bit in CR4 is set, explicit memory reads and writes to user-mode pages performed by code running with a privilege level less than 3 will always result in a page fault if the EFLAGS.AC flag is not set.
 Implicit reads and writes (such as those made to descriptor tables) to user-mode pages will always trigger a page fault if SMAP is enabled, regardless of the value of EFLAGS.AC.

 Operating system support

 Linux kernel support for Supervisor Mode Access Prevention was implemented by H. Peter Anvin.
-It was merged into the mainline Linux 3.7 kernel and it is enabled by default for processors which support the feature.
+It was merged into the mainline Linux 3.7 kernel (released December 2012) and it is enabled by default for processors which support the feature.

 FreeBSD has supported Supervisor Mode Execution Prevention since 2012 and Supervisor Mode Access Prevention since 2018.

 OpenBSD has supported Supervisor Mode Access Prevention and the related Supervisor Mode Execution Prevention since 2012, with OpenBSD 5.3 being the first release with support for the feature enabled.